 Sensory Friendly Event

 Join us for a Sensory Friendly Event on Saturday, April 29!
 HMNS will open early at 8 a.m. with modified lighting and reduced sound until 10 a.m. to turn the museum into a more comfortable and welcoming environment for visitors with sensory sensitivities.
-The Cockrell Butterfly Center and most special exhibitions will also be open with adjusted lighting and sound for all visitors to enjoy.
+The Cockrell Butterfly Center will also be open with adjusted lighting and sound for all visitors to enjoy.
 The Burke Baker Planetarium and Wortham Giant Screen Theatre will have special screenings from 10 a.m. – 12 p.m. with the house lights on, volume lowered and in 2D (no 3D glass required).
 Be sure to check out our Accessibility resources from Museum Services, or print them out yourself and bring them with you!

 Check back for more information about our Sensory Friendly Day in the fall when sensory friendly modifications are in place all day, from 9 a.m. to 5 p.m.